 Today, a century after the Nadelmans legitimized the study of folk art, scholars are still parsing the term’s implications.
 “In a sense, it’s gone mainstream,” Olson says.
 “But it depends on what you call folk art, and that’s part of the conundrum about all this.
 I don’t know the answer—the Nadelmans would’ve said if it was made by hand, was aesthetically appealing, and showed craftsmanship, it was folk art.
 They cherished and celebrated that; it’s what the Museum of Folk and Peasant Arts was all about.”
 However, at a time when major art museums mount exhibitions of graffiti and street art, the designation “folk art” seems increasingly dated and unnecessarily limiting.
 Maybe it’s time we just call it art.

-(For more on the Nadelman collection, check out the exhibition, “The Folk Art Collection of Elie and Viola Nadelman,”opening May 20, 2016, as well as its extensive catalog, published by D Giles Ltd. in association with the New-York Historical Society.)
+(For more on the Nadelman collection, check out the exhibition, “The Folk Art Collection of Elie and Viola Nadelman,”opening May 20, 2016, as well as its extensive catalog.
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)